Skip to main content

 Types of Validation

-Atmos supports two types of native validation.
+Atmos supports three types of native validation.

 JSON Schema